Pinto beans in a cast iron dutch oven are probably the first thing that comes to mind when people think about recipes for their dutch oven.

 Once you’re ready to get cooking, set up your dutch oven to boil.
 About 18 charcoal briquettes underneath.

-Throw your pinto beans, onion, pork hocks, black and cayenne pepper, garlic, and bay leaf into your dutch oven (the only thing that isn’t going in yet are your green chilies, if you’re adding them).
+Throw your pinto beans, onion, pork hocks, black and cayenne pepper, garlic, and bay leaf into your dutch oven (the only thing that isn’t going in yet are your green chiles, if you’re adding them).

 Add enough water to cover all of your ingredients by at least an inch.
 Don’t worry about being exact here.
 You can always boil the water down or add more while you’re cooking.